Hannibal046/Awesome-LLM/README.md

 # Awesome-LLM

- A comprehensive list of papers about large language language relating to ChatGPT.
+ A comprehensive list of papers about large language model relating to ChatGPT.
 It also contains codes, courses and related websites.

 ## Milestone Papers